All You Needed To Know About Back Pain

 – A hormone called relaxin loosens the ligaments and joints in the back to prepare for birth, causing pain and instability

-– The separation of the rectal abdominis muscles caused by the expansion of the uterus can cause back pain
+– The separation of the rectal abdominal muscles caused by the expansion of the uterus can cause back pain

 When acute pain becomes chronic pain

-Acute pain is a sudden pain that tells your body that you’ve been hurt or injured.
-It starts suddenly and does not last long, often going away once the injury has healed.
+Acute pain is a sudden pain that tells your body you’ve been hurt or injured.
+It starts suddenly and does not last long, often fading once the injury has healed.

-Chronic pain, on the other hand, is pain that lasts for weeks, months, and even years.
+Chronic pain, on the other hand, lasts for weeks, months, and even years.
 It is generally diagnosed after the person has been experiencing pain for three to six months.

 What causes the change?